ayond/git-workflow/README.md

 Every one work on your own “feature” branch, and after you finish your work ,or you want to share your code within the team,merge it to master

-### step 1 Start point: You are in master branch now
+### Step 1 start point: you are in master branch now

     git pull (get latest code from remote master) git branch feature-branch  (create a feature branch from master)